mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 > For example, it is just like the method of washing a robe.
 Water is contaminated by the robe; the robe is soaked in water.
 Although the robe is cleaned with the aid of water and by changing the water, water is still being used, and the robe is being washed.
 More than one or two washings are necessary, and we shouldn’t rest until it is clean.
 When the water is used up, we put more water in.
 We wash the clean robe again to make it cleaner.
 It is good for the robe to be clean that all kinds of water are used.
 We must clarify the principle that there is a fish in dirty water.
 >
-> (From Katagiri Roshi’s translation of *Sanjūshichi-bon-bodai-bunpō*, “Thirty-Seven Conditions Contributing to Bodhisattva Practice,” in *Shobogenzo*.)
+> (From Katagiri Roshi’s translation of *Sanjūshichi-bon-bodai-bunpō*, “Thirty-Seven Conditions Contributing to Bodhisattva Practice,” in *Shōbōgenzō*.)

 In the context of this passage there is something more than a method of washing the robe.
 He takes the method of washing a robe as an example, but this is the method of Buddhist practice.
 So I would like to explain a little bit about this.